Optimal Transport Reconstruction of Baryon Acoustic Oscillations

 Optimal transport (hereafter OT) is a powerful mathematical framework which has recently found applications in diverse branches of science \cite{BenamouBrenier, leonard, MondinoSuhr, PeyreCuturi}.
-In astrophysics, OT reconstruction is a deterministic algorithm that recovers the initial Lagrangian positions $\bq$ of a given final Eulerian distribution of particles $\bx$ by solving the Monge-Ampère-Kantorovich (MAK) problem \cite{EURNature, eur03}.
-In semi-discrete OT reconstruction \cite{royaMAK}, the final particle distribution is considered to have evolved from a smooth, uniform, continuous initial field (rather than a discrete cartesian grid).
+In the present context, OT is a deterministic algorithm that recovers the initial Lagrangian positions $\bq$ of a given final Eulerian distribution of particles $\bx$ by solving the Monge-Amp\`ere-Kantorovich (MAK) problem \cite{EURNature, eur03}.
+In semi-discrete OT \cite{royaMAK, royaMAK_PRL}, the final particle distribution is considered to have evolved from a smooth, uniform, continuous initial field (rather than a discrete cartesian grid).
 In this setting, instead of a single point, a patch of Lagrangian space, {\it a Laguerre cell}, is assigned to each evolved object.
-The map that assigns the Laguerre cells to final Eulerian positions is the unique solution to a semi-discrete optimization problem as well \cite{BrenierPFMR91}.
-The Laguerre tessellation is specified by a set of $\psi_i$ values that is the unique maximizer of what is known as the Kantorovich dual \cite{OTON, Santambrogio, DBLP:journals/cg/LevyS18}: \be K(\psi) = \sum_i \int_{\everything^\psi_i} \left[\frac{1}{2}|\bx_i - \bq|^2 - \psi_i\right]\; d^3q + \sum_i v_i\psi_i, \ee subject to $V^\psi_i \neq \emptyset$ for all $i$.
-A Laguerre diagram reduces to the Voronoi diagram \cite{Voronoi94} for identical $\psi_i$.
-Strictly speaking, the above expression assumes that the Lagrangian density field is uniform, so $v_i$ is the volume of the $i$th Laguerre cell, imposed as a constraint.
-The $\psi_i$ coefficients correspond to the Lagrange multiplier associated with the constraint.
-Clearly, for this to be valid, the sum over all $v_i$ neeeds to be equal to the total volume.
-Previous semi-discrete OT reconstructions were limited to using the same $v_i$ for all cells \cite{royaMAK}.
-In contrast, the weighted semi-discrete OT we use here allows a different $v_i$ for each Laguerre cell (see Figure~\ref{fig:laguerre-Schema}).
+The map that assigns the Laguerre cells to final Eulerian positions is the unique solution to a semi-discrete optimization problem as well \cite{BrenierPFMR91}; it is specified by that set of $\psi_i$ values which maximizes the `Kantorovich dual' \cite{OTON, Santambrogio, DBLP:journals/cg/LevyS18}: \be K(\psi) = \sum_i \int_{\everything^\psi_i} \left[\frac{1}{2}|\bx_i - \bq|^2 - \psi_i\right]\; d^3q + \sum_i v_i\psi_i, \ee subject to $V^\psi_i \neq \emptyset$ for all $i$.
+Equation~\ref{eq:Kpsi} assumes that the Lagrangian density field is uniform, so $v_i$ is the volume of the $i$th Laguerre cell, imposed as a constraint (the $v_i$ sum up to the total volume).
+The $\psi_i$ coefficients correspond to the Lagrange multiplier associated with the constraint (if all $\psi_i$ are equal, the Laguerre diagram reduces to the Voronoi diagram \cite{Voronoi94}).
+Whereas previous semi-discrete OT reconstructions used the same $v_i$ for all cells \cite{royaMAK}, the {\em weighted} semi-discrete OT we use here allows $v_i\ne v_j$ (see Figure~\ref{fig:laguerre-Schema}).